cloudposse/docs/content/tools/packages.md

 - installer
 ---

 "Packages" is the Cloud Posse distribution of native apps.
-Use this repo to easily install binary releases of popular apps.
+Use this repo to easily install binary releases of popular apps such as all of our [standard tools](/tools/).
 This is useful for inclusion into a Dockerfile to install dependencies.

 ## Usage